|

 We

-are very grateful for her help in putting together this article
+are very grateful for Sue Bond's help in putting this article together.

 |